-- The enterprise would typically select a 3-year support package with 7-day, 24-hour coverage and 4-hour response time for newer hardware and would take over support internally after those agreements expire.
+- The enterprise would typically select a 3-year support package with 7-day, 24-hour coverage, and 4-hour response time for newer hardware, and would take over support internally after those agreements expire.
 Therefore, for the Dell PowerEdge R710 solution, we included the costs for 3 Year ProSupport for IT and Mission Critical 4HR 7x24 Onsite Pack in our cost estimates and divided those costs by 3 to show the year-one cost. - For the HP ProLiant DL385 solution, we estimated an annual in-house support cost of \$400 per server and \$300 per storage array, plus costs to replace failed disks based on PT estimates of a 4 percent annual disk replacement rate. - Support agreements, the costs for which we include in the next category, would cover replacement of failed disks for the Dell PowerEdge R710 solution.

-We made the following assumptions in estimating the costs of software support agreements:
+We made the following assumptions in estimating the costs of software licenses and software support agreements:

 - The HP ProLiant DL385 solution used Windows Server 2003 R2 Enterprise Edition with per-server licenses and SQL Server 2005 Standard Edition with per-server licenses, and the enterprise kept up-todate software assurance agreements for that software. - The newer solution updated the operating system to Windows Server 2008 Enterprise Edition license by upgrading some of the licenses used by the HP ProLiant DL385 solution. - The newer solution updated the SQL Server software to SQL Server 2008 Standard Edition by upgrading some of the licenses used by the HP ProLiant DL385 solution. - The enterprise used their Software Assurance new version rights to upgrade the licenses they needed for the newer solution.
 They saved the cost of the remaining software assurance agreements.
-These agreements were due for renewal at the time of the solution acquisition. - The enterprise already owned the necessary CALS; thus, they fell outside the scope of the solution. - The enterprise would install Microsoft System Center Server Management Suite Enterprise on the server.
-We include license and support costs for this product.
+These agreements were due for renewal at the time of the solution acquisition. - The enterprise already owned the necessary CALS; thus, they fell outside the scope of the solution. - Costs include VMware vSphere 4 Advanced with a list price of \$2,245 per processor and VMware vSphere 4 Advanced SnS at \$472 per year.
+The enterprise spreads the cost of VMware vSphere 4 Advanced license over three years.